engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 Out[3]: 0.931640625
 ```

-There is a 93% probability of at least one sequence of length 6 (doesn't matter if it's EcoRI or BstEII) occurring, in a similar length spike protein gene of a coronavirus, just by random chance alone.
+There's a 93% probability of at least one sequence of length 6 (doesn't matter if it's EcoRI or BstEII) occurring, in a coronavirus spike gene of that length, just by random chance alone.
 How about the **joint probability of both of them occurring at once**? :point_down::eyes:

 ---